 - Be a positive role model: Children observe adults and try to imitate them.
 If your child notices that you always prefer polite discussions over aggressive arguments, they will emulate your behavior.
 Remember, you must also be careful about how you and your partner discuss differences in opinion in front of the children.
 Setting the right examples within the family is essential to discourage fighting among children (8).

 - Minimize the reasons for fights: Identify and eliminate the probable reasons that often lead to a fight.
 For instance, children often become fussy and aggressive when bored, hungry, tired, or sleepy (9).
 Ensure that they get adequate rest and eat their meals at the right time.
 In some instances, children may fight over items that they share, such as a common toy.
 Put away the toy and buy a different one for each child.
+Praise a child if he/she gives up the toy or agrees to share with other children.

 - Encourage games with active participation: Children can be taught qualities such as empathy and kindness through games and activities that involve teamwork (10).
 You can try several indoor or outdoor games that encourage cooperation.
 Active participation in team-building games can help siblings understand each other better and resolve differences amicably.